Effectively Managing Inventory and Operations Through Automation

 Inventory management is a constant struggle for a lot of companies, particularly for those who sell through multiple channels.
 It’s a difficult balancing act of trying to make sure you always have in-demand products on-hand while also trying to avoid having unsold items draining your capital and taking up shelf space in your warehouse(s).
 In fact, REL has reported top public U.S. companies have $1.1 trillion in working capital tied up in inventory.
 And these are modern retailers who typically use expensive enterprise resource planning (ERP) tools.
 Gartner has reported businesses pay an average cost of 1.2% of annual supported revenue for ERP solutions.

-in working capital is tied
+$1.1 TRILLION in working capital is tied up in inventory

 If even top companies with expensive ERP solutions are unable to effectively control their stock, how are growing businesses like yours supposed to effectively tackle this complex and crucial business function?